-When we say meditation the first image that comes to mind is a person sitting in the lotus position, very steady, very peaceful.
-This image comes with two immediate misconceptions about meditation.
-First, you need to be flexible.
-Second, meditation is inherently peaceful and calm.
-Neither of them are true.
+When we hear the word “meditation”, the first image that comes to mind is a person sitting in the lotus position –steady and peaceful.
+The problem with this image is that it promotes two rather large misconceptions about meditation.
+First, that you need to be flexible and second, that meditation is inherently peaceful and calm.
+Neither of these are necessarily true.

 Body position is more important than flexibility

 The key to a successful meditation practice is that the spine should be straight at all times and yet still comfortable.
 If your body is flexible it is undoubtedly easier to sit comfortably in meditation.
 However, don’t be discouraged if you’re not naturally flexible.
 There are a lot of seated positions that don’t require flexibility.
 You can sit upright on a chair for example, or on a meditation pillow on the floor, with your legs stretched out in front of you and your back against a wall to support and keep your spine straight.
 More than anything, it’s about keeping your back upright.

 There are also many different meditation techniques that can be undertaken in a variety of positions, even while walking, like mindfulness meditation.

 Trust us, serenity comes later.
 Many people come to the practice of meditation with the expectation that they will feel peaceful and calm as soon as they start meditating.
 How we wish that were true!
 Of course, there are always the exceptions, but those people are few and far between.
 Instead, it’s best that you enter meditation accepting that it may take some time to train your mind and that while it may initially be challenging, it will ultimately be rewarding beyond measure.
 We live in a fast-paced world and our minds are appropriately overactive.
 Start by acknowledging that calming down is an understandable challenge for your mind, something it has forgotten how to do.
 Through regular meditation practice, your mind will come to understand that it is allowed to take a break and will eventually remember how to do it.